1coderookie/BSB-LPB-LAN_EN/docs/chap06.md

 1. Switch off the controller of the heater and connect the adapter at the right pins to the BSB (or LPB / PPS).
 Watch the polarity!
 2. Switch the controller back on and check if the red LED at the adapter is lit.
 If you see the LED flackering a little bit from time to time then that's no malfunction - it schows activity on the bus.
-3. Connect the Arduino (of course fully assembled with the lan shield and the adapter) via USB with your computer and via LAN with your network.
+3. Connect the Arduino Due (of course fully assembled with the lan shield and the adapter) via USB (use the "Programming Port" in the center) with your computer and via LAN with your network.
 4. Now start the Arduino IDE, choose the right COM port where the Arduino is connected to and start the serial monitor (menu "Tools" or the little magnifying glass symbol at the top right corner).
 5. If the connected controller has successfully been detected automatically by BSB-LAN it should appear an output in the serial monitor where the value/number behind "Device family" and "Device variant" is NOT 0.
 A correct output looks like that (with different numbers due to a different controller type):